julianpoemp/ngx-jodit/libs/ngx-jodit-pro/README.md

 ## Installation

-1. Make sure that jodit-pro@beta is installed (v2 is still in beta and supported only with ngx-jodit-pro v2, see compatibility table):
+1. Make sure that jodit-pro@beta AND jodit@beta is installed:
    ```
-   npm install jodit-pro@beta --save
+   npm install jodit-pro@beta jodit@beta --save
    ```
 2. ```
    npm install ngx-jodit-pro@2x --save
    ```
-3. Add the following paths to your app's styles in angular.json (or project.json for
+3. Add the following path to your app's styles in angular.json (or project.json for
-   Nx).
-Alternatively yu can add the JS and CSS file from one of the other builds from the jodit-pro package.
-The only important point is to have a JS file and a CSS file of Jodit-Pro and each plugin you want to use:
+   Nx):
    ```
    ...
     ,